Snapp

 A road sign on the road between Myrheden and Jörn.

-Snapp is a village (nowadays more like a farm), in Jörns socken, Skellefteå Municipality, Västerbotten County, Sweden.
+Snapp is a village, now mostly used as a farm in Jörns socken, Skellefteå Municipality, Västerbotten County, Sweden.

 The village got its name in the 19th century when a geographical surveyor played with the childish rhyme Snipp, snapp, snorum, hej basalorum and named five new populated places in the Jörn Parish each after a word in the rhyme.
 The buildings' designations in the village still bear the name Snapp (Snapp 1:3 and Snapp 1:4).
 Snipp, Snorum, Hej and Basalorum are four other villages in the vicinity.